LarsBesselmann/MoRE_WhereAMI/README.md

 ### Demo the assessment via AMA

-1. Explain that the data colection has been created before to save time
+1. Explain that the data collection has been created before to save time

 2. Show in the **Visualization** tab that there are no dependencies to other applications